 Yep, Dr. Sara Crystal, a Cove medical advisor and migraine expert, explains that in addition to being a stress reliever, “yoga may help with migraine prevention by improving posture.
 Poor posture can contribute to neck pain and headaches.”
 She adds, “yoga may also help with circulation.
 A small study showed changes in cerebral blood flow after a 12-week training program in Iyengar yoga.”

 You bet!
 The American Migraine Foundation notes that there have been studies showing the link between yoga therapy and its impact on treating migraine headaches.
-One specific study, for example, showed a “significant reduction in the impact of headache on patients’ lives, headache frequency, and severity and a non-significant reduction in headache duration.”
+One migraine study, for example, showed a “significant reduction in the impact of headache on patients’ lives, headache frequency, and severity and a non-significant reduction in headache duration.”

 And, while not a medical journal, Migraine Buddy, a popular migraine tracking app, found that out of their users who said they used yoga for migraine relief, 39.98% thought it helped.